uAckerman/Security-Control-Reliabilty-System/README.md

 ***

 ## Example Control: Keycloak (Open-Source IdP)
----
-> ℹ️ **The architecture is tool-agnostic and can be extended to other platforms (IAM, WAF, EDR, firewalls, cloud controls)**

----
 To demonstrate the engine, I used **Keycloak** as a reference open-source security control.

 **Keycloak provides:** _Authentication and Access Enforcement | Policy and Flow Configuration | Event and Audit Logging_